 A Help Center is the public knowledge base that comes with our Articles product.
 It holds collections of articles that help people understand your product.
 Every article on a Help Center is integrated with Intercom Messenger, so people can start conversations with you if an article doesn’t answer their question.
 That means they can help themselves but still reach out if they get stuck.

 Your Help Center is turned off by default when you start using Articles.
-You can customize it with custom colors, a logo, favicon and header image, point it to your own domain URL, then turn it on in Articles' settings.
+You can customize it, point it to your own domain URL, then turn it on in Articles' settings.

 This is any message that appears inside your app or site.
 There are two in-app message types: a chat to start a conversation, and a post to tell a story.

 Keep reading: Composing a chat or post message